intrajp/signage-on-pi/README.md

 ```
 During make, PINKRABBIT_PICTURES directory is made and converted pictures are saved.

-If you want to automatic start, login as root and edit 'cmdline.txt'.
+If you want to start automatically, login as root and edit 'cmdline.txt'.

 To hide boot message, change "console=tty1" to "console=tty3".